-Problem Statement: Our project involves creating a motorized neck positioner for a patient during fluoroscopy examination.
-The device must extend and flex the neck and cannot interfere with lateral radiographic imaging.
-This facilitated extension and flexion will aid in diagnosing ligament injuries.
+Problem Statement: Our project involves refining a motorized neck positioner for a fluoroscopy examination.
+The device must extend and flex the neck and not interfere with lateral fluoroscopic radiographic imaging.
+The goal of the device is to provide continuous rotation of the neck while the relative motion between vertebrae is monitored by fluoroscopy.
+This device will facilitate the diagnosis of spinal instability and aid in diagnosing ligament injuries.